lobster1234/elasticmq-docker/README.md

 ## Dockerized ElasticMQ for ECS

 This is a quick dockerization of [ElasticMQ](https://github.com/adamw/elasticmq) so I could run it in ECS as a service.
-I've use alpine OpenJDK8 JRE.
+I've used alpine OpenJDK8 JRE.

 ## Usage